kkarpieszuk/setwp/README.md

 ## Installation
 - you need to have installed subversion and git (command line).
 You need to at least once clone WPML from OTG git repository (restricted access)
 - you need to have Python installed
-- you need to have Splinter installed.
-If not run `[sudo] pip install splinter` and prepare environment as described here https://splinter.readthedocs.org/en/latest/contribute/setting-up-your-development-environment.html
+- you need to have Splinter 0.7.3* or better installed.
+If not, run `[sudo] pip install splinter` and prepare environment as described here https://splinter.readthedocs.org/en/latest/contribute/setting-up-your-development-environment.html

+*) If you have Splinter already installed by older version (you can check this with `pip freeze | grep splinter`), please update: `[sudo] pip install --upgrade splinter`

 ## Configuration
 Before first usage, open with text editor conifg.py file and provide some informations.
 You will do this once.